llambiel/letsecureme/post.md

 }
 ```

-and can be downloaded directly from [here](https://raw.githubusercontent.com/llambiel/letsecureme/master/etc/nginx/conf.d/default.conf)
+And can be downloaded directly from [here](https://raw.githubusercontent.com/llambiel/letsecureme/master/etc/nginx/conf.d/default.conf)

 Let's reload Nginx one more time to apply our new headers: